negrinho/deep_architect/README.md

 Our search space essentially says that our network will be composed of a sequential connection of *1*, *2*, or *4* cells, followed by a final dense module that outputs probabilities over classes.
-Each cell is a subsearch space (again, justifying the modularity and composability properties of DeepArchitect).
+Each cell is a sub-search space (again, exhibiting the modularity and composability properties of DeepArchitect).
 The choice of the type of activation for the dense layer in the cell search space is shared among all cell search spaces used.
 All other hyperparameter of the cell search space are chosen independently for